Summary: in this tutorial, you’ll learn how to use the SQL COALESCE()

 Code language: SQL (Structured Query Language) (sql)

-function is short-circuited.
-It stops evaluating the remaining arguments after it finds the first non-NULL arguments.
+function does not evaluate the remaining arguments after it encounters the first non-NULL arguments.

 );